Working Films News

 Launched in 2023, Beyond Walls is an organizing initiative featuring documentary films that define and amplify what prison industrial complex (PIC) abolition means, while inspiring people to imagine and take action toward a world without policing.
-This year, Beyond Walls continues to resonate across communities and a recent screening at Dartmouth College stands out as a pivotal moment.
-Held on May 8th in Hanover, New Hampshire, the event not only showcased powerful narratives for Prison Industrial Complex Abolition, but also sparked profound reflections and conversations among attendees.
+Beyond Walls continues to resonate across communities in 2024, the recent screening at Dartmouth College stands out as a pivotal moment.
+Held on May 8, 2024 in Hanover, New Hampshire, the event not only showcased the powerful narratives of Prison Industrial Complex Abolition but also sparked profound reflections and conversations among attendees.

 Beyond Walls connects people through shared realities shaped by the prison industrial complex and motivates them toward its abolition.
 Unlike other documentaries on incarceration, the short films curated by the Center for Political Education, Critical Resistance, MPD150, and Survived + Punished in partnership with Working Films, focus on the stories of individuals on the inside, as well as the impact of their forced relocation of their loved ones.
 The films follow how communities organize and support each other as they work to survive and how people on the inside form communities for survival.